yassir-jaka/intelligence-recruitment/README.md

 pre-selection process eliminates irrelevant applications and save valuable time for recruiters.

-In this project ,as first approach the chatbot will just be used to computed science feild related jobs , for the incoming developement ,we'll try to generalize it to the rest of feilds and make it easier to be implemented in web server .
+In this project ,as first approach the chatbot will just be used to computer science feild related jobs , for the incoming developement ,we'll try to generalize it to the rest of feilds and make it easier to be implemented in web server .

 This project is still just a try to see how relevant this chat bot could be using Watson technologie .